citahub/cita-truffle-box/README.md

 * `network_id`[required]
 In order to be compatible with truffle, you have to set this attribute, but it's meaningless here.

 * `privateKey` [required]

-  Your private key to send transaction.
+Your private key for sending transaction.

 * `nonce` [optional]
   Nonce is a string used to prevent double-spending, default to be a random number from 1 ~ 100.